theme-next/hexo-theme-next/README.md

 ## Installation

-Simplest way to install is by cloning whole repository:
+Simplest way to install is by cloning the entire repository:

    ```sh
    $ cd hexo